chrisbra/changesPlugin/README.md

 In order to highlight the indicator signs at the first column, its using signs.

-Note, that a '-' indicates, that at least one line was deleted between that particular line and the following line.

-Signs are updated whenever Insertmode is leaved or a change happened to the buffer.

 See also the following screencast, that shows several features available:
 ![screencast of the plugin](screencast.gif "Screencast")

+Note, that a '-' indicates, that at least one line was deleted between that particular line and the following line.

 Features:
 * Shows signs for added, modified, and deleted lines.